rbutenuth/assert-object-equals-connector/doc/compare-xml.md

 "normalized" in this context means all whitespace characters are replaced by space characters and consecutive whitespace characters are collapsed.

-For a complete example of a test suite see [assert-object-equals-connector.xml](assert-object-equals-connector.xml).
+For a complete example of a test suite see [xml-demos.xml](xml-demos.xml).